USB4: The Complete Guide [2025]

 Intel Certified Thunderbolt 4 USB4 40Gbps Cable

-USB4 Ports & USB4 Specs
+USB4 Ports & USB4 Specification

 USB4 will fix the confusion around the naming convention, in that there won’t be devices with different names.
 Unfortunately, there will be USB4 devices that have different data transfer speeds available to them.
 This will be especially true of devices that haven’t been validated by the USB-IF, which will be a lot of them.
+Manufacturers can customize their products' performance and compatibility with existing technologies, highlighting the nuances of implementing capabilities across USB4 and Thunderbolt standards.

 That said, major devices like laptops, tablets, and smartphones with USB4 support, are likely to adhere to the more typical specifications, with the most high-end of devices most likely to offer the greatest bandwidth for data transfers.
+USB4 comes in two versions: one supporting data transfer at 40 Gbps and the other at 20 Gbps.
+With USB4 v2, the landscape is set to change, as it introduces even faster speeds and more robust features, providing a glimpse into the future of USB technology.

 The most basic of USB4 peripheral devices will offer 10 Gbps data transfer speed, with an official mode name of USB4 Gen 2x1.
 The lowest-spec USB-IF approved devices will have the USB4 20 Gbps moniker, and will have an appropriate label featuring the USB logo with a clear 20 next to it.
 It will officially use the USB4 Gen 2x2 mode to achieve that speed.